quangsonle/tic-tac-toe-window-ubuntu-/README.md

 # tic-tac-toe-window-ubuntu:
-using the bridged network of oracle virtual machine python (judge) runs on real machine (windows), server and clients run on ubuntu 20.04 (Oracle virtual machine) and communicate to each other through TCP/IP.
+using the bridged network of oracle virtual machine python (judge) runs on a real machine (windows), server and clients run on a ubuntu 20.04 (Oracle virtual machine) and communicate to each other through TCP/IP.

 python (on real machine) communicates to server (on virtual machine) thorugh zmq